awostenberg/Fury/README.md

     > mono Fury/bin/Debug/Fury.exe -server

-Then start one or more named clients, each with a chunk size in mb, a file rollover size in mb, a duration in minutes, and an output path:
+Then start one or more named clients, each with a chunk size in megabytes, a file rollover size in megabytes, a duration in minutes, and an output path: